whiskyechobravo/views_oai_pmh/README.md

 * New support for the Metadata Object Description Schema (MODS) format.
 * New support for the Interoperability Metadata Standard for Electronic Theses and Dissertations (ETD-MS) format.
+* Include the `oai-identifier` description container in response to "Identify" requests.
 * Properly output the view's URL instead of the site's base URL in `<request>` tags.
 * All errors are now detected and reported in the response, as required by the